dhis2/dhis2-docs/src/commonmark/en/content/user/using-the-maps-app.md

 The Maps App is introduced in release 2.29 and serves as a replacement of the GIS App offering a more intuitive and user-friendly interface.
-The mapping engine in version 2.34 is brand new and based on WebGL technology, which is capable of showing thousands of features on a map simultaneously.
+The mapping engine from version 2.34 is based on WebGL technology, capable of showing thousands of features on a map simultaneously.

 With the Maps app you can overlay multiple layers and choose among different base maps.
 You can create thematic maps of areas and points,